Wednesday, May 29th, 2019

 When Trump moved to replace the Clean Power Plan last year, it became immediately apparent that he had a problem: His watered-down alternative would result in an additional 1,400 deaths per year, all related to increased air pollution.
 In trying to revive the coal industry, Trump was waging a war on health.

-Decades of research, beginning with correlational epidemiology and now extending to the molecular level, have proved […]
+Decades of research, beginning with correlational epidemiology and now extending to the molecular level, have proved the […]

 No Comments